Quangoateo/Quangoateo/README.md

 # Hi there
 ## Welcome to my github porfolio
-- Interest in  Software Engineering ,Devops ,Security
+- Interest in  Software Engineering
 - I’m looking to collaborate on working onsite
 Code for food
 - 🔭 I’m currently working on this page.